simpulton/angular2-patterns-in-angular1/06_dependency_injection_in_es6.md

 # Dependency Injection in ES6

 Dependency injection in an Angular application using ES6 happens at the constructor level as we pass our dependencies in as parameters.
-This comes with a slight nuance that could trip up developers who are unfamiliar with working in a classical language.
+This approach to dependency injection comes with a slight nuance that could trip up developers who are unfamiliar with working in a classical language.

 In the example below, we are injecting the **$q** service which makes it available for us to use within the constructor.
 Naturally, we will need to use the **$q** inside other methods within our class.
 Historically, in Angular 1, when we injected a dependency as a parameter to our controller or service, it was entirely available for use.